 Following scanning, the image data is digitally transferred to the CyberKnife System’s workstation, where the treatment planning begins.

 A qualified clinician then uses the CyberKnife software to generate a treatment plan.
 The plan is used to match the desired radiation dose to the identified tumor location while limiting radiation exposure to the surrounding healthy tissue.

 Once the treatment plan has been developed, the patient is ready to undergo the CyberKnife procedure.
 After arriving at the CyberKnife Center, patients are comfortably positioned on the treatment table.
-Then the CyberKnife System’s computer-controlled robot will slowly move around the patient to the various locations from which it will deliver radiation to the tumor.
+Then, the CyberKnife System’s computer-controlled robot slowly moves around the patient to the various locations from which it will deliver radiation to the tumor.

 If you are undergoing CyberKnife treatment for a spinal or body (non-head) lesion, you may require a short outpatient procedure to implant several small metal markers (fiducials) near the tumor to enable the CyberKnife system to track tumor position throughout treatment.
 Lesions in the head do not require this step.